BDC Hamburger Icon

 What is a professional employer organization?

-A PEO service provider is an outsourced human resources provider that can replace an internal HR department.
+A PEO is an outsourced HR provider that can replace an internal HR department.
 PEOs partner with client businesses via a co-employment model, in which both parties share legal responsibilities and liabilities regarding the company’s employees.
+The best PEO service providers can help your business expand internationally or operate domestically.

 Specific PEO services vary according to each client’s needs.
 Generally, a PEO handles HR functions for the business, including the following standard PEO services: